-Unlike Agile, which is far more flexible and fluid, and may even result in a product that looks and functions differently than you had initially thought, Waterfall gives you certainty.
+Unlike the Agile cycle, which is far more flexible and fluid, and may even result in a product that looks and functions differently than you had initially thought, Waterfall gives you certainty.

 Consequently, it can be intimidating to make the switch.
 Even armed with the knowledge of the life cycle, Agile isn’t set in stone.
 It changes and adapts as needed, and in response to stakeholders.